vemarx/vemarx/README.md

 ## Hi there 👋

-I'm a Software Development student and translator as a full-time job!
+#I'm a Software Development student and translator as a full-time job!
-\n😄 Pronouns: she/her
+#😄 Pronouns: she/her
-\n📫 How to reach me: vemarx.dev@gmail.com
+#📫 How to reach me: vemarx.dev@gmail.com

 <!--